ChijiokeElijah/Relearning-JavaScript/01 Fundamental/06_Functions.md

 A function body can contain conditionals.

-This function does nothing if no name argument is not passed during the function call but returns `Hello name` when a name argument is passed
+This function below does nothing if the name argument is not passed during the function call but returns `Hello name` when a name argument is passed

 ```